SammyJlee77/beautiful-jekyll/_posts/2015-01-04-first-post.md

 ---
 layout: post
-title: First post!
+title: Wow I did it!
 image: /img/hello_world.jpeg
 ---

-This is my first post, how exciting!
+This is my first change to a post; how exciting!